-4. How much do you pay for electricity?

-Apart from being environmental, the main reason you may be considering going solar is cost saving.
+Apart from being environmental, the main reason you may be considering going solar is cost savings.

-Provided that all answers to above questions give the option to go solar, the question of how much you spend on electricity will be the decisive factor to your decision.
-The more you pay on electricity, the more benefits you will realize from going solar.
+Provided that all answers to above questions give the option to go solar, the question of how much you spend on electricity will be the decisive factor in your decision.
+The more you pay on electricity, the more benefits you will realize from turning to solar.

 To fully assess your electricity consumption, you need to consider your bills on an annual basis to overcome seasonal fluctuations.

-#### B